COVID-19 Regulatory Position Statements – England and Wales

 Holders of equipment, where it is reasonable to assume fluids contain 0.005% or less of PCBs or have a total volume of 50ml or less of PCB-contaminated fluid, may label it as “PCBs contaminated <0.05% or <0.05dm3”.

 Core guidance for those operating, regulating or interested in facilities covered by the environmental permitting regime has been updated.
 The main changes relate to operator competence describing the requirements for operator competence including the role of management systems.
-Click here.
+Click here to view the changes.

 Fines and Prosecutions